zachakbar/Dark-Mode/readme.txt

 = How can I remove the feedback link? =

 The Feedback link will take a user to the GitHub repository and will only be shown when Dark Mode is currently on.
-To completely remove it for every user, put `define('DARK_MODE_FEEDBACK', true)` in your `wp-config.php` file.
+To completely remove it for every user, put `define('DARK_MODE_FEEDBACK', false)` in your `wp-config.php` file.

 == Screenshots ==